hackoregon/civicu-pythonii-summer-2017/lessons/14-Django-Views/README.md

 A brief review of this advanced Python course to help you prepare for the exam.

+### Coursework

+- build a django app and push it to `github`, with at least one doctest and one `TestCase`
+- complete at least 10+2 exercisms with ~95% of tests passing

 ### Code Challenges

 The 3 code challenges may involve use of: